open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 ## Trade-offs and mitigations

-1. Breaking change to existing [exception guidance](https://github.com/open-telemetry/opentelemetry-specification/blob/a265ae0628177be25dc477ea8fe200f1c825b871/specification/trace/exceptions.md) which recommends recording exceptions as span events in every instrumentation that detects them.
+1. Breaking change for any component following existing [exception guidance](https://github.com/open-telemetry/opentelemetry-specification/blob/a265ae0628177be25dc477ea8fe200f1c825b871/specification/trace/exceptions.md) which recommends recording exceptions as span events in every instrumentation that detects them.

    **Mitigation:**
    - OpenTelemetry API and/or SDK in the future may provide opt-in span events -> log events conversion, but that's not enough - instrumentations will have to change their behavior to report exception events with appropriate severity (or stop reporting exceptions).